siegfriedgreg/caffe/README.md

             6) cuda/8.0                     12) gflags/2.2.0

             You should now be good to run make.
 My version of the Makefile.config should work with all users on PSC Bridges.
+            I am only having success running in CPU only mode, and will update if resolved in the future.